RobCherry/govips/README.md

 The provided sRGB ICC profile is from [icc-profiles-free](https://packages.debian.org/sid/all/icc-profiles-free/filelist)

-The provided CMYK ICC profile is from [Argyll Color Management System](http://www.argyllcms.com/cmyk.icm)
+The provided CMYK ICM profile is from [Argyll Color Management System](http://www.argyllcms.com/cmyk.icm)